gi-bielefeld/sans/clowm/README.md

 [sans-service@cebitec.uni-bielefeld.de](mailto:sans-service@cebitec.uni-bielefeld.de)

 SANS is provided as a service of the [German Network for Bioinformatics Infrastructure (de.NBI)](https://www.denbi.de/).
-We would appriciate if you would participate in the evaluation of SANS by completing this [very short survey](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=sans).
+We would appreciate if you would participate in the evaluation of SANS by completing this [very short survey](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=sans).